1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/41O5blDy52L._SL500_.jpg)

 I'm still shocked that this happened in real life.
 How did it all get so far?
-A perfect illustration of how quickly a culture of lie, fear and cult can spread and rise into power.
+A perfect illustration of how quickly a culture of lie, fear, and cult can spread and rise into power.
 But it never lasts forever.

 This book makes you question the healthcare systems and the regulatory institutions even more.
-Now I will definitely make sure to double check any suspicious blood test results.
+Now I will definitely make sure to double-check any suspicious blood test results.

 The book made me think about my professional life as well: